The WWII Mariner From Kinkora Whose Ship Was Torpedoed In The Caribbean

 Never miss a posting!
 Subscribe below to have each new story from the war memorial trail delivered to your inbox.

 September 16, 2019.
 Sometimes we learn more about a particular soldier’s experience by reading about a soldier in a similar situation.
 This was the case when I read “From Montreal To Vimy Ridge and Beyond: The Correspondence of Lt Clifford Almon Wells”, edited by his step-father, Pastor G.G.S.
 Wallace of a Baptist Church in Montreal, and published in 1917.
-Wells was not an Islander, but he enlisted in the Princess Patricia Canadian Light Infantry 4th University Company, as did John Lymon WOOD, whose story has been told previously in blog postings.
+Wells was not from Prince Edward Island, but he enlisted in the Princess Patricia Canadian Light Infantry 4th University Company, as did John Lymon WOOD, whose story has been told previously in blog postings.
 (See WWI Soldier John Lyman Wood’s Connection With Acadia University and Learning About The Two Names On The Vimy Memorial)

 Wells enlisted in September 1915, Wood on October 12, 1915.
 At the time of enlistment, Wells was doing graduate work towards his PhD in archeology at John Hopkins University in Baltimore, Maryland while Wood was a second year engineering student at Acadia University in Wolfville, Nova Scotia.